algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 Users have the right to ask to know what data is stored about them and to request the deletion of their data.
 The application provides users with the ability to retrieve their data and delete their accounts.

 Users can access their data through the settings page, where they can view their profiles, chat history, and matching scores.
 Users can also delete their accounts, which will remove all data associated with their profiles from the database.

+Note that according to the GDPR regulations, after a delete request, we will keep user data for a limited period of 5 years and then delete all data related to the user definitively.

+#### **E. Data Sharing**
+User data is not shared with third parties without user consent.
+The application does not sell or share user data with external entities for marketing or advertising purposes.
+User data is used solely for matching and communication within the application.